 Schedules of special charges and rules and regulations are subject to modification or revision.
 Because these schedules are incorporated into the lease by reference, residents and resident organizations must be provided at least thirty days written notice of the reason(s) for any proposed modifications or revisions, and must be given an opportunity to present written comments.
-The notice must be delivered directly or mailed to each tenant; or posted in at least three conspicuous places within each structure or building in which the affected dwelling units © Copyright 2019 by Nan McKay & Associates ACOP 111/23 Page 8-3 are located, as well as in a conspicuous place at the project office, if any, or if none, a similar central business location within the project.
+The notice must be delivered directly or mailed to each tenant; or posted in at least three conspicuous places within each structure or building in which the affected dwelling units © Copyright 2019 by Nan McKay & Associates Unlimited copies may be made for internal use. are located, as well as in a conspicuous place at the project office, if any, or if none, a similar central business location within the project.
 Comments must be taken into consideration before any proposed modifications or revisions become effective [24 CFR 966.5].